Carcinoma of Unknown Primary (CUP)

 A biopsy and examination of a cancer will help in identifying the source of the cancer.
 When the biopsy specimen is tested, special tests on the sample such as immunohistochemistry (IHC) is done and these tests can help to identify the primary site.
 Sometimes, IHC tests may give an idea of the primary but may not be sure about it.
 Occasionally, genetic testing on the biopsy sample may help in the diagnosis.

 Usually, in the setting of a Cancer of unknown primary, the disease would have spread to different parts of the body making it stage 4 disease.
 Therefore, the treatment strategy will consist of treatment such as chemotherapy which will be able to go to all parts of the body and help control the cancer.
-If a site of origin of cancer is found in a patient, then treatment is planned based on the type of tumor found.
-A lot of times, despite a number of tests and scans, the primary site of origin is not known and then a “broad-based” treatment approach is used to cover many possibilities.
+If a site of origin of cancer is found in a patient, then treatment is planned based on the type of tumour found.
+A lot of times, despite a number of tests and scans, the primary site of origin is not known and then a “broad based” treatment approach is used to cover many possibilities.
 Other treatments such as Radiotherapy are also used to control specific symptoms.